iip-ecosphere/platform/platform/tools/Install/README.md

 ### Manually

 Start the platform server(s) component through the generated scripts in the gen folder.
 If you run all processes from the console as explained, this requires a separate shell for platform, ECS Runtime, service manager and UI/CLI as the processes run intentionally endless.
-Make sure to wait for each script to be done bevore starting the next (usually "Running until ctrl+C").
+Make sure to wait for each script to be done before starting the next (usually "Running until ctrl+C").

     broker.sh
     platform.sh
-    monitoring.sh
+    ecsServiceMgr.sh

-    mgtUi.sh
+Instead of `ecsServiceMgr.sh` you may also start `ecs.sh` and `serviceMgr.sh` as separate processes in separate shells.
+If you have installed Angular, you may also start `mgtUi.sh`.
+For Windows, please use the respective scripts with file extension `.bat`.

 ### Via startup scripts